 Photo source: The LC Issue

-This is maybe not the most eco-friendly but it can be way fun and allows for a ton of creativity.
+This is so fun and allows for a ton of creativity!
 This is a great activity to do with kids too.
 You can roll out a huge piece of the paper across your dining table and let the kids go nuts.
 You could use stickers or washi tape and if you’re feeling really brave you can add some glitter too.
 Scrapbook.com is my go-to site for all things stamping and crafting, you can find practically anything there!

 Photo Source: May Holi Craft